ARROWROCK WAS A LIE FROM DAY ONE & WAS USED AS A SMOKE SCREEN FOR LMUD'S BAD MANAGEMENT

 U.S. Department of the Interior submits letter of concern, to FERC, over Arrowrock Hydro extension being granted again.
 The list of endangered and threatened species grows.
 The U.S. Fish & Wildlife Service-Pacific Region asks that FERC "reinitiate consultation under section 7 of the Act to address potential project impacts to listed species" Link

-CADY ASKS JUDGE LAZARD FOR ARROWROCK STUDY BACK 4/16/04
+CADY ASKS JUDGE LAZARD FOR ARROWROCK FEASIBILITY STUDY BACK 4/16/04

 Frank Cady, LMUD general counsel, asks Judge Lazard for the Arrowrock Feasibility Study back.
 Cady claims that he needs the original back to "refresh his recollection" of the study.